h e a l t h & w e l l b e i n g

 Trust, Agency, & Cultural Diff.s

-Bio-logical Houses
+Bio-Logical Houses

 RoMo Robotic Monuments

-ARCHITECTURAL ROBOTICS LAB | TRANS-DISCIPLINARY DESIGN RESEARCH
+ARCHITECTURAL ROBOTICS LAB | DESIGN RESEARCH

 (Links to people offer an introduction to lab members.)

-Students wanting to intern in the ARL need to first take a course from Prof. Green and earn an "A"; if invited to join, ARL interns may earn credit (1cr = 3 hrs/wk) in Green's section of DEA 4010 / 6020 form, MAE 4900 / 6900 form, or IS 4900 / 7900 see IS.
+Students wanting to intern in the ARL typically have taken one course listed above and earned an "A"; if invited to join, ARL interns may earn credit (1cr = 3 hrs/wk) in Green's section of DEA 4010 / 6020 form, MAE 4900 / 6900 form, or IS 4900 / 7900 link.
+All interns are required to sign this agreement with the lab on or before the start date.